Abohte/recipes-express/README.md

 # Recipes

-React app made during week 5-6 of the 9-week Codaisseur Academy.
+Express app made during week 5-6 of the 9-week Codaisseur Academy.
 The frontend for this app can be found [here](https://github.com/Abohte/recipes-react).

 This app, containing a list of recipes, was an exercise to get to know React / Redux, Express, MongoDB and Material-UI.